sibeshkar/sibeshkar.github.io/content/notes/panini.md

 When a child learns physics, they're not memorizing the position of every object they've seen - they're learning the grammar of motion.
 When we understand language, we don't memorize every possible sentence - we learn the rules that generate valid ones.
 When Panini created his grammar, he wasn't just documenting Sanskrit - he was discovering a fundamental approach to understanding that we can apply to everything from ancient languages to modern video games.

+Indeed, this is what we've demonstrated with our code examples above and what Panini achieved with Sanskrit.
+His work isn't just limited to modelling the spoken linguistic reality of the time - but could well be about discovering a universal principle of intelligence that will hold the key to building thinking machines of the future.
-This is why Panini's approach is so powerful: it reveals that true understand is not just in blind statistical compression, but in deducing the exact underlying processes that created that data.
+It reveals that true understand is not just in blind statistical compression, but in deducing the exact underlying processes that created that data.
 Whether it's a sequence of numbers, a set of sentences, or a video game, the principle remains the same: understanding the rules of generation is the key to both compression and comprehension.
 To understand the universe we must build a twin of it.

 > "Riemann invented his geometries before Einstein had a use for them; the physics of our universe is not that complicated in an absolute sense.
 A Bayesian superintelligence, hooked up to a webcam, would invent General Relativity as a hypothesis—perhaps not the dominant hypothesis, compared to Newtonian mechanics, but still a hypothesis under direct consideration—by the time it had seen the third frame of a falling apple.
 It might guess it from the first frame, if it saw the statics of a bent blade of grass." - E. Yudkowsky

 ## References